-This method, as well as any other Request callback, must return an iterable of Request and/or item objects.
+This method, as well as any other Request callback, must return a Request object, an item object, an iterable of Request objects and/or item objects, or None.

+'''

 response (Response) - the response to parse

 '''

-log(message |, level, component |)

-'''
+log(message[, level, component])

 Wrapper that sends a log message through the Spider's logger, kept for backward compatibility.
 For more information see Logging from Spiders.